Close Menu

 Calculating diluted earnings per share (EPS) is an important part of understanding a company’s financial performance.
 Diluted EPS is a measure of a company’s profit that takes into account the potential dilution of its stock due to the issuance of additional shares or convertible securities.
 It is a useful metric for investors to assess the potential impact of dilution on a company’s earnings.

-READ ALSO: Microeconomics: definition and its importance in finance
+READ ALSO: Demographics: definition and its role in finance

 To calculate diluted EPS, you will need to start with the company’s basic EPS, which is calculated by dividing the company’s net income by its weighted average number of shares outstanding.
 Then, you will need to adjust the basic EPS for the potential dilution of the company’s stock.
 This can be done by adding the number of additional shares that would be issued if all convertible securities were converted into common stock.